-Classified graduate standing or consent of the biology graduate program coordinator is prerequisite to enrollment in the following courses:
+Classified graduate standing or consent of the biology program coordinator is prerequisite to enrollment in the following courses:

-- 401. BIOLOGICAL LITERATURE AND INSTRUMENTATION (2).
+- 401. BIOLOGICAL LITERATURE AND INSTRUMENTATION (4).
 The biological literature, bibliographic materials, and library skills useful in graduate work.
-Introduction to uses and applications of instruments, equipment, and facilities available which may be used in graduate research.
-One hour of lecture, three hours of laboratory per week.
-F(e) - 402.
+Introduction to uses and applications of instruments, equipment and facilities available which may be used in graduate research.
+Three hours of lecture, three hours of laboratory per week.
+F (e) - 402.
 BIOSTATISTICS (4).
 Application of statistical analyses in biological research, including normal and binomial distributions, t-tests, chi square test, analysis of variance, linear regression and correlation.
 Three hours of lecture and three hours of laboratory per week.
 Prerequisite: Mathematics 150. - 410.
 SYSTEMATIC AND EVOLUTIONARY BIOLOGY (3).
 Current concepts in systematics and evolution including the application of modern analytical techniques to the study of evolution.
 Three hours of lecture per week.
-Prerequisite: Classified Graduate standing. - 420.
-ADVANCES IN CELL AND MOLECULAR BIOLOGY (4).
+Prerequisite: Classified Graduate standing.

+- 420. ADVANCES IN CELL AND MOLECULAR BIOLOGY (4).
 Current developments in the structure and function of viruses, prokaryotic cells, and eukaryotic cells.
 Four hours of lecture per week.
-Prerequisite: Biological Science 321. - 423.
+Prerequisite: Biology 321. - 423.
 ELECTRON MICROSCOPY (4).
 Theory and use of the electron microscope, preparation of tissue and photographic techniques.
 Two hours of lecture, six hours of laboratory per week.
-Prerequisite: Biological Science 323. - 430.
+Prerequisite: Biology 323. - 430.
 ADVANCES IN ENVIRONMENTAL BIOLOGY (3).
 Current advances in the area of environmental biology with emphasis on recent theories and new analytical techniques.
 Three hours of lecture per week.
-Prerequisite: Biological Science 232. - 442.
+Prerequisite: Biology 232. - 442.
 ADVANCES IN HUMAN GENETICS (3).
 Current topics and problems in human genetics including advanced studies in the medical genetics of inherited biochemical diseases and chromosomal aberrations.
 Three hours of lecture per week.
-Prerequisite: Biological Science 342. - 450.
+Prerequisite: Biology 342. - +447.
+ADVANCED CELL AND TISSUE CULTURE CYTOGENETICS LABORATORY I (2).
+Advanced laboratory exercises devoted to special techniques involving buccal smears, peripheral blood cell, amniotic fluid cell, fibroblast cell culture, cell harvesting for karyotype analysis.
+Special banding techniques, sister chromatid exchange and in-harvesting.
+Prerequisite: Biology 346. - +448.
+ADVANCED CELL AND TISSUE CULTURE CYTOGENETICS LABORATORY II (2).
+A continuation of BIO 447.
+Six hours of laboratory per week.
+Prerequisite: BIO 447. - 450.
 EXPERIMENTAL PARASITOLOGY (4).
 Experimental approach to the study of parasitism; physiological and genetic aspects of host-parasite interaction; methods of biological and chemical control.
 Two hours of lecture and six hours of laboratory per week.
-Prerequisite: Biological Science 358 or consent of instructor. - 470.
+Prerequisite: Biology 358 or consent of instructor. - 470.
 ADVANCES IN HUMAN NEUROBIOLOGY AND BEHAVIOR (3).
 Recent advances in human neurobiology as it relates to behavior.
 Three hours of lecture per week.
-Prerequisite: Biological Science 383.
+Prerequisite: Biology 383. - 480.
+BIOLOGY OF AGING (4).
+Current concepts and issues in the biology of aging.
+Emphasis on changes and control mechanisms at the molecular, cellular, and tissue levels; cell senescence.
+Four hours of lecture per week.
+Prerequisite: Biology 383. - 490.
+GRADUATE SEMINAR (2).\ Presentation and discussion of selected topics in Biological science.
+A maximum of 6 units may be applied toward the master's degree.
+Two hours of presentation and discussion per week.
+Prerequisite: Graduate standing and consent of instructor. - +491.
+GRADUATE SEMINAR: HUMAN CYTOGENETICS (2).
+Presentation and discussion of selected topics in the clinical and research aspects of human cytogenetics.
+Prerequisite: Biology 345. - +492.
+GRADUATE SEMINAR: MEDICAL GENETICS (2).
+Presentation and discussion of selected topics in the application of human genetics to human disease.
+In order to present the current state of the field, this source will be supplemented by guest lectures by professional medical geneticists.
+Two hours of lecture per week.
+Prerequisite: Biology 345.